biodata-ai/42ish.github.io/_posts/2016-11-03-artificial-intelligence-genetic-research-movember.md

 This November, in addition to growing our mustaches we have decided to put our technical skills to good use to support the spirit of [Movember](https://uk.movember.com/mens-health/prostate-cancer "Prostrate Cancer: The Facts").
-We have designed a project that combines artificial intelligence and genetic research to predict the risk and incidence of prostrate cancer in men.
+We have designed a project that uses artificial intelligence and genetic research to predict the risk and incidence of prostrate cancer in men.

 After having a conversation about how we both wanted to move beyond academic research and have more meaningful, direct impact on helping people live healthier lives, we knew we what we had to do and this project was the result of combining our individual strengthts.